GandhiCloudLab/envizi-reporting-frameworks/readme.md

 Here it shows the TCFD framework questionaire page.
 You can modify the existing questionarie selections.

-Or you can click on `Add Framework` to choose another framework questionarie.
+Or you can click on `Add Framework` to include other framework questionarie.
 <img src="images/img-srm-06-disclosure-frame1.png">

 If you click on `ADD FRAMEWORK` it will show the list of frameworks available.